 When you’re ready to book the artist, your first option is to contact their RA directly.
 If you have trouble locating their contact information, you may elect to hire a “Middle Agency” or sometimes just called a talent buyer to reach the RA on your behalf.
 The middle agency serves as a liaison between you and the RA.
 Reputable agencies know how to negotiate the best rates for your event.
 Look at the middle agency as the buyer’s agent for the entertainment industry.
 Similar to the way buyer’s agents are used in real estate, the middle agency listens to what you’re looking for, contacts the RA, and handles the negotiation of your rate.
 When it’s all said and done, you are supposed to walk away with a better deal.
 Well, that’s the goal.
 Other times middle agencies can make it considerably more expensive to book talent.
 Depending on which agency you choose to hire to represent you, you can expect to pay anywhere from 5-20% in addition to the artist’s rate.

 So if you score Bob Dylan for his $250,000 minimum, at 5%, you’ll be looking at another $12,500 in middle agency fees.
 If you don’t have a massive budget, don’t get discouraged you can still book a artist to entertain your guests.
 Up and coming artists are of course going to be at a great price (typically).
 You can even get a group of reality stars and social media stars very cheap, usually starting at $1000+ (not including airfare and travel).

-I hope you are able to navigate the booking process for celebrities much easier after reading this guide.
+I hope you are able to navigate the booking process for artists much easier after reading this guide.
 Ciphering through each one of them will assist you with booking quality artists and hosting a phenomenal event.

 How do you book shows?
 Let me know in the comments.